 At a dinner party in 1966, Lloyd Morrisett, a vice president of the Carnegie Foundation, told his fellow guests how mesmerized his young daughter was by TV — to the point of watching the test pattern.
-The party's host, Joan Ganz Cooney, discussed with Morrisett ways they could use that addictive quality of television for good.
+The party's host, documentary producer Joan Ganz Cooney, discussed with Morrisett ways they could use that addictive quality of television for good.
 How about educating preschoolers while entertaining them?
 Cooney went on to co-found Sesame Workshop, which produces "Sesame Street."
 In 1969, after a few years of research and grants from Carnegie, other foundations, and the U.S. government, "Sesame Street" aired on PBS for the first time.
-The show is still going strong more than 47 years later, and here are five surprising facts you may not know about "Sesame Street."
+The show is still going strong 50 years later, and here are five surprising facts you may not know about "Sesame Street."

 1. Some Early Episodes Are Labeled "Adults Only"